astutespruce/sarp-connectivity/analysis/prep/network/README.md

 - `waterbody_drain_points.feather`: drain points for each waterbody

 The script outputs files with erroneous data, if errors are detected during processing.
 These are identified by `error_*` with a name that indicates the nature of the error.

-### 6. Merge waterbodies

-Run `merge_waterbodies.py` after the above script completes to merge waterbodies and their associated drain points across the entire region.

-Large waterbodies are those that have >= 1km of intersected flowline length and are >= 0.25 sq km.
-From visual inspection, most appear to be impounded reservoirs.

-#### Outputs:

-This creates data in `data/nhd/merged`

-- `waterbodies.feather`
-- `waterbody_drains.feather`
-- `large_waterbodies.feather`
-- `large_waterbody_drains.feather`

 ### 7. Find NHD dams